cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Registry

-A registry is a special kind of semantic space that assigns unique identifiers to a collection of controlled vocabularies.
+A registry is a special kind of semantic space that assigns unique identifiers to a collection of semantic spaces.
 For historical reasons, these identifiers are colloquially called prefixes.
 A registry collects additional metadata about each semantic space, though there is a wide variety of metadata standards across existing registries (Table 1; left).
 These metadata may include the name, homepage, a regular expression pattern for validating identifiers, one or more example identifiers, a default provider, and potentially additional providers.

-Like with controlled vocabularies, a high-quality registry should have an associated first-party provider that comprises a web site for exploring its entries and their associated metadata.
+Like with semantic spaces, a high-quality registry should have an associated first-party provider that comprises a website for exploring its entries and their associated metadata.

 Some registries are directly imported and reused in other places (e.g., GO